spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 The installer requests available bare metal machines in your MAAS environment on which to install the gateway.
 If the deployment fails due to misconfiguration, update the gateway configuration file and rerun the command.

-If you need assisstance, please visit our [Customer Support](https://spectrocloud.atlassian.net/servicedesk/customer/portals) portal.
+If you need assistance, please visit our [Customer Support](https://spectrocloud.atlassian.net/servicedesk/customer/portals) portal.

 <br />